ttktjmt/ttktjmt.com/docs/docs/blog/posts/discovering-the-best-way-to-learn-a-new-language.md

 Implementing these methods and significantly increasing the time spent on them led to noticeable improvements in my German, especially in comprehension and speaking skills.
 By the end of my stay in Germany, I was able to converse almost entirely in German at my farewell party with my co-workers.

 Although I’m not yet confident enough to say that “I am fluent in German,"  I am now assured that with the right approach and sufficient time, I can achieve it.
-Moreover, I’ve discovered that learning a new language can be more enjoyable and exciting than commonly believed, motivating me to continue exploring new languages.
+Moreover, I’ve discovered that acquiring a new language can be more enjoyable and exciting than commonly believed, motivating me to continue exploring new languages.
 And it’s free!!

 Finally, it’s important to note, however, that while Krashen’s Input Hypothesis is influential and widely regarded, it is not universally accepted as the definitive method for language acquisition.
 The field of language learning is still evolving, and ongoing research continues to refine our understanding of how best to learn new languages.
 If you are interested, I also recommend you fall into the rabbit hole with me!!